-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 But doctors say once-busy emergency rooms have slowed to an eerie calm.

-"It was very scary, because it was so quiet," says Dr. David Tashman, medical director of the ER at USC Verdugo Hills Hospital, about the early days of the outbreak.
+"It was very scary, because it was so quiet," says Dr. David Tashman, medical director of the ER at USC Verdugo Hills Hospital in Glendale, Calif., about the early days of the outbreak.

 Some of that decrease in normal patient volume was deliberate.

-As hospitals prepared for a surge of COVID-19 patients, officials advised people to avoid the emergency rooms if at all possible.
-Tashman wasn't surprised that there were fewer trauma patients, because the roads were emptier.
+As hospitals prepared for a surge of COVID-19 patients, officials advised people to avoid emergency rooms if at all possible.
+Tashman says he wasn't surprised to see fewer trauma patients, because the roads were emptier.
 But soon he and other ER physicians noticed that even truly urgent cases were not coming in.

 "We know the number of heart attacks isn't going to go down in a pandemic.
-It really shouldn't," says Tashman.
+It really shouldn't," Tashman says.

-Dr. Larry Stock, an ER doctor at Antelope Valley Hospital in Lancaster, Ca., wondered the same thing.
+Dr. Larry Stock, an ER doctor at Antelope Valley Hospital in Lancaster, Calif., wondered the same thing.

-"I mean, we've all been scratching our heads — where are all these patients?" says Stock "They're at home, and we're starting to get... the tip of the iceberg of this phenomenon."
+"I mean, we've all been scratching our heads — where are all these patients?"
+Stock says.
+"They're at home, and we're starting to get ... the tip of the iceberg of this phenomenon."

-One study collected data from nine hospitals across the country, focusing on a crucial procedure used to re-open up a blocked cardiac artery after a heart attack.
-The hospitals performed 38% fewer of those procedures in March, compared to previous months.
+One study collected data from nine hospitals across the country, focusing on a crucial procedure used to reopen a blocked cardiac artery after a heart attack.
+The hospitals performed 38% fewer of those procedures in March, compared with previous months.

-At Harborview Medical Center in Seattle, Dr. Malveeka Sharma has tracked a 60% decline in stroke admissions in the first half of April compared to the previous year.
+At Harborview Medical Center in Seattle, Dr. Malveeka Sharma has tracked a 60% decline in stroke admissions in the first half of April compared with the previous year.

-Nationally, 911 call volumes for strokes and heart attacks declined in March through early April, according to data collected by ESO, a software company used by EMS agencies.
+Nationally, 911 call volumes for strokes and heart attacks declined in March through early April, according to data collected by ESO, a software company used by emergency medical service agencies.

 In Connecticut, Dr. Kevin Sheth noticed a similar trend at Yale New Haven Hospital.